juarezr/solrcopy/README.md

           Names of core fields retrieved in each document [default: all but _*]

   -e, --exclude <field1,field2,...>
-          Names of core fields excluded in each document
+          Names of core fields excluded in each document [default: none]

   -i, --iterate-by <mode>
-          Slice the queries by using the variables {begin} and {end} for iterating in `--query` Used in bigger solr cores with huge number of docs because querying the end of docs is expensive and fails frequently [default: day]
+          Slice the queries by using the variables {begin} and {end} for iterating in `--query` Used in bigger solr cores with huge number of docs because querying the end of docs is expensive and fails frequently

+          [default: day]

           Possible values:
           - none